Running Your First Program

 In order to check that your code doesn’t have any mistakes that will prevent it from running, it has to be checked by a special program called a compiler.
 The compiler takes the code you wrote and transforms it into instructions that the computer chip can understand.

-In order to compile your code and upload it to the board, click the right arrow button at the bottom of the screen or select “Upload” from the dropdown in VS Code.
+• Click the right arrow button at the bottom of the screen or select “Upload” from the dropdown in VS Code.

 If your code compiles correctly and uploads to the board, you should see something like this.
 Note the green SUCCESS text.